Diya-art/PIZZA-SALES-ANALYSIS/README.md

 ### **DATA SOURCES**
 The analysis is based on data for Pizza sales.
-The main datasets used include Order_deatils, orders, pizzas, and pizza_types.
-These datasets contain information about Pizza types, and orders placed.
+The main datasets used include Order_details, orders, pizzas, and pizza_types.
+These datasets contain information about Pizza types and orders placed.

 ### **PROJECT OVERVIEW**
 1. Analysed data for Pizza Sales.